Not putting time and energy into fighting the existing system, getting busy building the new one!

 So if you’re the owner of a property that holds these values, or a person that would like to find somewhere to practise this lifestyle, you’ve come the right place.
-Life B is the network that brings us together in a way that is practical, useful and rewarding.
+Life B is the network that brings us together.

-The basics of Life B is that instead of an ecovillage that covers perhaps dozens of hectares and is populated by a large number of people, we are an ecovillage that is made up of dozens/hundreds of properties over a wide area, the people of which network together to form strong supports for one another, in the form of produce growing/swapping, garden sharing, labour pool, skill sharing.
-Formalised using technological and social means. i.e. messaging tools, a web dashboard and regular get togethers for varying purposes.
+The basics of Life B is that instead of an ecovillage that covers perhaps dozens of hectares and is populated by a large number of people, an ecovillage can be made up of many dozens of properties over a wide area, the people supporting one another, in the form of food growing/swapping, garden sharing, labour pool, skill sharing.
+Regular get togethers.

 Maybe some you are doing already or would like to achieve this year or perhaps by 2025.